Nickjean3/Nickjean3/README.md

 ## About me

 I graduated in mechatronics engineering and enjoy building projects that sit at the intersection of software and physical systems.
-Whether it's writing logic for embedded hardware or scripting something to make life easier, I like making things that actually *do* something in the real world.
+Whether it's writing logic for embedded hardware or scripting something to make life easier.
+I like messing around with my RaspberryPi on my down time to make simple games, or try to create control systems solutions to practice my skills.

 ---